JuliaFolds2/OhMyThreads.jl/docs/src/literate/boxing/boxing.md

 ````

 ````
-Attempted to capture and modify outer local variable(s) A.
+Attempted to capture and modify outer local variable: A

 See https://juliafolds2.github.io/OhMyThreads.jl/stable/literate/boxing/boxing/ for a fuller explanation.

+  Hint
+  ----

-  Capturing boxed variables can be not only slow, but also cause race conditions.
+  Capturing boxed variables can be not only slow, but also cause surprising and incorrect results.

     •  If you meant for these variables to be local to each loop iteration and not depend on a variable from an outer scope, you